pluralsight/guides/in-review/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 ```csv
 1, Hello, world!
 ```
-In the above example, our first column is 1 and the second is "Hello, world!", however, a CSV reader would divide the row into 3 columns 1, Hello and world!.
+In the above example, our first column is 1 and the second is `Hello, world!`, however, a CSV reader would divide the row into 3 columns 1, Hello and world!.

 To solve this issue we must use quotation marks:
 ```csv
 1, "Hello, world!"
 ```

-This way we mean that the string Hello, world! is a single data field.
+This way we mean that the string `Hello, world!` is a single data field.

 You can also use quotation mark on single word strings, but it is not necessary.
 ```csv